TGM-HIT/typst-sew-lecture/template/main.typ

 )

 `zebraw` specifies ranges in $["lower", "upper")$ form (i.e. half-open as usual in programming).
-To make this a bit more convenient, the `lines()` function accepts strings like `"2-4, 6, 9-11"` that produces the appropriate ranges---but note that multiple disjoint ranges are not supported until pull request #link("https://github.com/hongjr03/typst-zebraw/pull/32")[typst-zebraw\#32] lands.
+To make this a bit more convenient, the `lines()` function accepts strings like `"2-4, 6, 9-11"` that produces the appropriate ranges.
-Only strings like `"2-4"` will work for now.

 == Notes in code